Southampton stars Salisu, Djenepo and Diallo struggled during Ramadan – Hasenhuttl

 "They eat normal, they sleep normal and have the chance to fill up their energy with all they have to do normally."

-Hasenhuttl is anticipating to see the Ghana defender Salisu alongside Mali's Djenepo and Senegalese descent Diallo give their 100 per cent in the last three matches of the season.
+Hasenhuttl is anticipating to see the Ghana defender Salisu alongside Mali's Djenepo and Senegalese descent Diallo give their all in the last three matches of the season.

 "The positive thing is that Ramadan has now finished so these lads will now come back to a normal rhythm with sleeping in the night and eating in the day,” he continued.